treangenlab/radmicrobes/session5/README.md

 **Exercise:** copy the first sequence on your prokka faa result and paste [here](https://www.ebi.ac.uk/interpro/search/sequence/).
 What do you see?

-#### Eggnog
+#### EggNOG

-[Eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper) is a tool for fast functional annotation of novel sequences.
+[EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) is a tool for fast functional annotation of novel sequences.
 It uses precomputed orthologous groups and phylogenies from the [eggNOG database](http://eggnog5.embl.de) to transfer functional information from fine-grained orthologs only.

 EggNOG-mapper is more accurate and runs ∼15× faster than BLAST and at least 2.5× faster than InterProScan.
 Can run on a [web-service](http://eggnog-mapper.embl.de/) or command line.